 Act means the Corporations Act, 2001 (Cth).

+Appointed Director means any person appointed as a Director pursuant to clause 5.4 and includes WA Appointed Directors.

 Assembly Council, being the assembly council of the Baptist Association, has the meaning given to it in the constitution of the Baptist Association, and which was (until adoption by the Baptist Association of its new constitution on 31 March 2012) known as the executive committee established under the Baptist Union Incorporation Act, 1919 (NSW) (as amended).

 Auditor means any auditor of the Company appointed from time to time.